Addressing Guidework Errors | Guide Dogs for the Blind Skip to main content

 Two Options for Re-working a Down Curb:

-• If you think you are accurately aligned for a street crossing, backing up a few steps may work just fine.
+• If you think you are accurately aligned for a street crossing, backing up a few steps may work well.
 However, it can be risky to back up and re-approach a down curb.
 Because the corner area is very open, it is easy to face a new approach incorrectly.
 Consequently, if the new approach is askew, you may now be set up for a poor street entry and crossing.
 Listen closely to traffic cues for proper alignment.

 • Offering a food reward at accurate up curb checks will strengthen your dog’s desire to stop there.